- Why should you create a fintech app?

 Challenges and major trends

 Companies are becoming more digital, providing quicker, customer-focused services.
-To maintain market share, industry participants are being pushed to improve their business offerings in response to increased client demands.
+Industry participants are being pushed to improve their business offerings in response to increased client demands to maintain market share.
 The demand for contact-free transactions caused by the COVID-19 pandemic has considerably accelerated the usage of digital payments.
 It is projected that this trend toward digital payments will continue to expand and support the expansion of the sector.